LivePersonInc/developer-center/pages/documents/MessagingChannels/AppleBusinessChatSDK/Installation.md

 See the [SDK code on GitHub](https://github.com/LivePersonInc/lpabcsdk).

-1. Copy lpabcsdk.framework to your XCode project, make sure it is included in **Embedded Binaries** section, under **project settings/ General** tab for the iMessageApp Target, and  your App target (if needed ).
+1. Copy the `LPABCSDK.framework` to your XCode project, make sure it is included in the **Embedded Binaries** section, under the **project settings/General** tab for the iMessageApp Target (and any other implementing target).

 2. In project settings, navigate to the Build Phases tab, and click the + button to paste the following:

     `${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/LPABCSDK.framework/LPABCSDKStrippingScript.sh`

+    This script loops through the frameworks embedded in the application and removes unused architectures.

-3. For each implementing target, make sure to enable App groups in capabilities section in the info.plist:
+3. For each implementing target, make sure to enable **App groups** in the capabilities section in XCODE.

-	- create a dictionary with the key `LPABC_PARAMS` and add a key `lpabc_appgroup`  with the value of your app group (same across all targets):  `lpabc_appgroup : <your_app_group_id>`
+4. In the `info.plist` file of each implementing target, create a dictionary with the key `LPABC_PARAMS` and add a key-value pair of `lpabc_appgroup : <your_app_group_id>`

-4. Import lpabcsdk and initialize the SDK
-5. For enabling sde reporting ability, In the iMessage app/extension add the following code in the overrides of
+    * Your app group id should be the same across all implementing targets.

+5. Add `import LPABCSDK` to the relevant class files and [initialize the SDK](apple-business-chat-sdk-implementation.html#initializing-the-sdk).

+6. In the iMessage app/extension's  `MessagesViewController` class,  there are two methods named the following:

-    - override `func didBecomeActive(with conversation: MSConversation)`
+    - `override func didBecomeActive(with conversation: MSConversation)`
-    - override `func didReceive(_ message: MSMessage, conversation: MSConversation)`  of MSMessagesAppViewController:
+    - `override func didReceive(_ message: MSMessage, conversation: MSConversation)`

+    In the implementation of these methods, add the following code: `lpabcsdk.updateWithIncomingInteractiveMessage(with: conversation, message: message)`

+    Example:

     ```swift
+    import LPABCSDK

+    class MessagesViewController : MSMessagesViewController {

+        override func didBecomeActive(with conversation: MSConversation) {
+            lpabcsdk.updateWithIncomingInteractiveMessage(with: conversation, message: message)
+        }

+        override func didReceive(_ message: MSMessage, conversation: MSConversation) {
-        self.lpabcsdk.updateWithIncomingInteractiveMessage(with: conversation, message: message)
+            lpabcsdk.updateWithIncomingInteractiveMessage(with: conversation, message: message)
+        }

+    }
     ```

+    This will enable the SDK to send SDEs ([Engagement Attributes](engagement-attributes-types-of-engagement-attributes.html)) to LiveEngage.